ejhigson/nestcheck/docs/install.rst

     cd nestcheck
     python setup.py install

+Note that the github repository may include new changes which have not yet been released on PyPI (and therefore will not be included if installing with pip).
 Both of these methods also automatically install any of ``nestcheck``'s dependencies which are not already satisfied by your system.